 The Group applies a single recognition and measurement approach for all leases, except for short-term leases and leases of low-value assets.
-The Group recognises lease liabilities to make lease payments made and/or to be made, and right-of-use assets representing the right to use the underlying assets.
+The Group recognises lease liabilities to make lease payments made and right-of-use assets representing the right to use the underlying assets.